ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

 Think about adding Solar corona?

+Include Solar orbiter Ion cyclotron waves.
+Are the fast magnetosonic low frequency whistler or ion cyclotron?

+Issue with getting E-field from these missions.

 ### Other Planetary Bodies
   - **Lead author:** Daniel Graham
   - **Additional Authors:** Remya Bhanu and Claudia Medeiros